 Mobilization for Justice receives pro bono support from the attorneys at Morrison & Foerster, Fried Frank and Shearman & Sterling.

 For help, please call our intake line at (212) 417-3839.
-The intake line is open from 12 noon to 2 pm every Wednesday.
+The intake line is open from 10 am to 12 noon every Tuesday.
 For all other times, please leave a message and your call will be returned.

 Please note that Mobilization for Justice does not generally provide tax return preparation services.
 For free tax preparation services to qualifying New Yorkers, please visit the NYC.gov website here.